databricks/spark-redshift/tutorial/README.md

 ### Under the hood - Load Function ###

-In this section we will take a peek inside `spark-redshift` to understand how exactly the LOAD function works.
-Specifically we will look at how `event` table was read into a `DataFrame`.
-The LOAD is a two step process
+In this section we will take a peek inside `spark-redshift` to understand how the LOAD function is implemented.
+Specifically, we will look at how the `event` table was read into a `DataFrame`.
+The LOAD is a two-step process:

-1. [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) data from the Redshift table to S3
+1. [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) data from the Redshift table to S3.
-2. Consume the unloaded files in S3 via a custom InputFormat into an RDD which is then wrapped as a `DataFrame` using the schema obtained from Redshift.
+2. Using a custom InputFormat, read the unloaded files from S3 into an RDD, then use the schema obtained from Redshift to convert the RDD into a `DataFrame`.
 #### UNLOAD Redshift to S3 ####

-The following diagram shows the steps that are performed when Spark Redshift UNLOADs data from Redshift to S3.
+The following diagram shows the steps that are performed when Spark Redshift UNLOADs data from Redshift to S3:

 ![](images/loadunloadstep.png)

-First, the Spark Driver communicates with the Redshift Leader node to obtain the schema of the table (or query) requested.
-The attribute, `override lazy val schema: StructType` in the class, `com.databricks.spark.redshift.RedshiftRelation` obtains the schema on demand by invoking the method, `resolveTable` of the class, `com.databricks.spark.redshift.JDBCWrapper` which is responsible for fetching the schema from the Redshift Leader.
+First, the Spark Driver communicates with the Redshift leader node to obtain the schema of the table (or query) requested.
+This is done by issuing a `DESCRIBE TABLE` query over a JDBC connection, then parsing its output and mapping its types back to Spark SQL types.

-Next a Redshift [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) query is created using the schema information obtained.
-The UNLOAD command unloads each slice into a S3 folder (`22c365b4-13cb-40fd-b4d6-d0ac5d426551`) created in the temporary S3 location (`s3n://spark-redshift/temp/`) provided by the user.
-Each file contains a row per line and each column of the row is pipe (`|`) delimited.
+Next, a Redshift [UNLOAD](http://docs.aws.amazon.com/redshift/latest/dg/r_UNLOAD.html) query is created using the schema information obtained.
+The UNLOAD command unloads each slice into a S3 folder (`22c365b4-13cb-40fd-b4d6-d0ac5d426551`) created in the temporary S3 location provided by the user (`s3n://spark-redshift/temp/`).
+Each file contains one row per line and each column of the row is pipe (`|`) delimited.
 This process occurs in parallel for each slice.
 The `spark-redshift` library achieves its high performance through this mechanism.

 #### Read UNLOAD'ed S3 files into a DataFrame instance ####

-The diagram below shows how the files unloaded in S3 are consumed to form a `DataFrame`.
+The diagram below shows how the files unloaded in S3 are consumed to form a `DataFrame`:

 ![](images/loadreadstep.png)

-Once the files are written to S3, a custom InputFormat implemented in the class, `com.databricks.spark.redshift.RedshiftInputFormat` is used to consume the files in parallel.
-This class is similar to the standard and well known Hadoop class, `TextInputFormat` where the key is the byte offset of the start of each line in the file.
-The value class however, is of type `Array[String]` (unlike, `TextInputFormat`where its type is `Text`).
-The value instance is created by splitting the lines using the default delimiter `|`.
-The `RedshiftInputFormat` consumes the S3 files line by line to produce an `RDD`.
-The schema obtained earlier is applied on this `RDD` to generate a `DataFrame`.
+Once the files are written to S3, a custom InputFormat (`com.databricks.spark.redshift.RedshiftInputFormat`) is used to consume the files in parallel.
+This class is similar to Hadoop's standard `TextInputFormat` class, where the key is the byte offset of the start of each line in the file.
+The value class, however, is of type `Array[String]` (unlike, `TextInputFormat`, whose type is `Text`).
+The values are created by splitting the lines using the default delimiter (`|`).
+The `RedshiftInputFormat` processes the S3 files line-by-line to produce an `RDD`.
+The schema obtained earlier is then applied on this `RDD` to convert the strings to the proper data types and to generate a `DataFrame`.

 ### Save Function - Writing to a Redshift table ###

-`spark-redshift` allows you to write data back to Redshift.
-The source data is of type, `DataFrame`.
-We will need to assume that we have a source table available in Spark.
-This table can be sourced from a variety of sources such as, a Hive table, CSV file, parquet file, or even, a delimited text file.
-We will source a `DataFrame` from Redshift table as a temporary table in Spark and write it back to Redshift to illustrate this feature.
-In practice the source would not be a Redshift table or query since, in such a case it is easiest to perform a "CREATE TABLE AS" query on Redshift without going through Spark.
+`spark-redshift` also allows you to write data back to Redshift.
+The data being saved can originate from a variety of sources, such a Hive tables, CSV, Parquet, or delimited text files.
+In order to illustrate this feature, the example below will create a `DataFrame` from a Redshift table, register it as a temporary table in Spark, then write it back to Redshift.
+Of course, we could have also saved a DataFrame created from a different source.

-Recall, we have registered the `Dataframe` `eventDF` representing the `event` table  as a temporary table `myevent` in Spark.
+In the previous section, we registered the `Dataframe` `eventDF`, which represents the `event` Redshift table in Spark as a temporary table named `myevent`:

 ```scala
 eventsDF.registerTempTable("myevent")
 ```

+Let
-Let us write the contents of the temporary table `myevent` to a Redshift table `redshiftevent`.
+s write the contents of this `myevent` temporary table to a Redshift table named `redshiftevent`:

 ```scala
 // Create a new table, `redshiftevent`, after dropping any existing redshiftevent table,